abs-lang/abs/docs/types/array.md

 ### diff(array)

-Computes the difference between 2 arrays, returning elements that are only on the first array:
+Computes the difference between 2 arrays, returning elements that are only in the first array:

 ```py
 [1, 2, 3].diff([]) # [1, 2, 3]